-Alpha Centauri (α Cen) is a triple star system located in the constellation Centaurus.
+Alpha Centauri (α Cen) is a triple star system located in the southern constellation of Centaurus.
 It is the nearest star system to the Sun and the third brightest point of light in the sky outside the solar system, after Sirius and Canopus.
 It outshines the northern luminaries Arcturus, Vega and Capella.
 With a combined apparent magnitude of -0.27, Alpha Centauri is also the brightest point of light in Centaurus, visibly outshining its neighbour Hadar (Beta Centauri) and the orange giant Menkent (Theta Centauri).

 The Alpha Centauri star system consists of three components: Rigil Kentaurus (Alpha Centauri A), Toliman (Alpha Centauri B), and Proxima Centauri (Alpha Centauri C).
-Proxima Centauri, the faintest component, is the nearest individual star to the Sun, located only 4.244 light years from Earth.
-The brighter Rigil Kentaurus and Toliman lie at a distance of 4.37 light years.
+Proxima Centauri, the faintest component, is the nearest individual star to the Sun, located only 4.2465 light years from Earth.
+The brighter Rigil Kentaurus and Toliman lie at a distance of 4.344 light years.
 They form the Alpha Centauri AB binary system, which appears as a single star to the unaided eye.

 Star system